 Larry and Kelly Peterson with daughter Hadley – Shriners

-Larry and Kelly Peterson first met when they were just 10 years at a Spina Bifida camp where they discovered they were born on the same day.
+Larry and Kelly Peterson first met when they were just 10 years old at a Spina Bifida camp where they discovered they were born on the same day.

 Although Kelly—who isn’t able to give birth to a biological child—was once told that her disability might also prevent her from adopting, she and Larry never gave up.
 Through a special needs adoption agency, they discovered baby Hadley’s story and knew they could offer her the love, support, and understanding she needed.

 So far, parenting has been both joyous and challenging.
 They have basked in the happiness of seeing her personality develop and watching her hit milestones.
-Even though Kelly has extensive experience with children with disabilities, due to being a special education teacher for 18 years, being a parent is a whole different ball game.
+Even though Kelly has extensive experience with children with disabilities, due to being a special education teacher for over 20 years, being a parent is a whole different ball game.

 Shriners